-Typically, the securities issued against cash consideration are bonds, which may be structured in any appropriate way, e.g. be interest bearing or zero-coupon, fixed or floating rate interest or performance-linked, convertible into shares of the securitisation vehicle or exchangeable against the underlying asset.
+Typically, the securities issued against cash consideration are debt instruments, which may be structured in any appropriate way.
+This could be through interest bearing or zero-coupon, fixed or floating rate interest or performance-linked, convertible into shares of the securitisation vehicle, or exchangeable against the underlying asset.

 However, the law also allows the securitisation vehicle to issue shares.
-The securities are issued in order to finance the acquisition of the asset.
-The asset is thereby truly sold by its original owner, the Originator, to the securitisation vehicle.
+The securities are issued in order to finance the acquisition of the asset, and so the asset is thereby truly sold by its original owner – the Originator – to the securitisation vehicle.